Ayers Leadership Fellows Scholarship Frequently Asked Questions

 - How many months is the Ayers Leadership Fellows Program and what is the general schedule?

 Ayers Leadership Fellows will earn a Master of Education (M.Ed.) or Education Specialist (Ed.S.) degree in Educational Leadership at Lipscomb University and an administrative license in the state of Tennessee.
 The Ayers Foundation has made scholarships available for these aspiring school leaders, and Ayers Leadership Fellows will be selected from a pool of applicants based on merit and innovative partnerships with their individual school districts.
 Fellows will engage in field experiences and direct mentoring relationships with current educational leaders, and will be engaged in coursework designed to enhance researched-based best-practice leadership skills.
-A maximum of 15 Fellows will be selected to begin in August 2014.
+A maximum of 15 Fellows will be selected to begin classes in August 2015.

 Scholarships will be awarded to candidates who are exceptional individuals, have already shown leadership capacity, have the ability to set goals, to assume high levels of responsibility, have a passion for learning and a desire to achieve.
 Candidates should be aspiring school leaders who are seeking to improve their leadership knowledge and skills through completion of a competency, field-based program that includes clinical experiences and mentor coaching.